preeve9534/pdjr-skplugin-solarhotwater/README.md

    and if so, *outputpath* is set to 1, otherwise 0.

 In summary, with the plugin enabled, if the battery SOC is

+## Console messages

+### Solar water heating is disabled

+The value on *enablepath* is 0.
+Set this value to 1 to enable the plugin.

+### Solar water heating is enabled and OFF